SanderLoman/rust-p2p/README.md

 ## Contributing

 We're pumped to see what you've got to offer!
 More on how you can contribute is on the way.

-Contower is all about teamwork.
-Come be a part of it.

-## Security

-We'll fill you in on how we keep things secure around here.

-## Known Limitations

-We'll be upfront about any hiccups or things we're still working on.
-Stay tuned!